radiantearth/stac-spec/catalog-spec/catalog-spec.md

 | rel        | string | **REQUIRED.** Relationship between the current document and the linked document.
 See chapter "Relation types" for more information. |
 | type       | string | Media type of the referenced entity.                                                                                                |
 | title      | string | A human readable title to be used in rendered displays of the link.                                                                 |

+Please see the chapter 'relative vs absolute links' in the [Item spec](../item-spec/item-spec.md#relative-vs-absolute-links) for a discussion on that topic.

 #### Relation types